• Skip to primary navigation

 1. Heat a wok, large skillet, or frying pan to medium-high heat with the peanut or vegetable cooking oil.

-2. While the wok is heating, add 6 tablespoons of corn starch to a medium-size bowl and coat the marinated beef with the cornstarch.
+2. While the wok is heating, add 6 tablespoons of cornstarch to a medium-sized bowl and coat the marinated beef with the cornstarch.
 Discard any remaining marinade.

 3. Transfer the coated, marinated beef to your heated wok and cook until all sides are browned and crispy, about 2 - 3 minutes.
 Use tongs to turn the beef while cooking, as needed.